Rube Burrow

-Reuben Houston Burrow (December 11, 1855 – October 9, 1890), better known as Rube Burrow, was an infamous train-robber and outlaw in the Southern and Southwestern United States.
+Reuben Houston Burrow (December 11, 1855 – October 9, 1890) was a train-robber and outlaw in the Southern and Southwestern United States.
 During the final years of the American frontier, he became one of the most infamous and hunted men in the Old West since Jesse James.
 From 1886 to 1890, he and his gang robbed express trains in Alabama, Arkansas, Louisiana, the Indian Territory and Texas while pursued by hundreds of lawmen throughout the southern half of the United States, including the Pinkerton National Detective Agency.

 Biography

 Early life

 Born in Lamar County, Alabama on December 11, 1855, Rube Burrow worked on the family farm in Alabama until the age of 18 when he moved to Stephenville, Texas to work on his uncle's ranch.
 By all accounts, Burrow fully intended to become a rancher by saving up enough money to buy a farm, marry and start a family.
 He attempted farming but his wife, Virginia Catherine Alverson Burrow, died of yellow fever in 1881, leaving him to care for two small children.
 He remarried in 1884 and moved to Alexander, Texas, but when his crops failed he turned to robbing trains with his brother Jim in 1886.

 His unexpected turn to crime occurred on December 11, 1886 when he and his brother Jim teamed with W.L Brock, Leonard Brock, Henderson Brumley, and Nep Thornton to rob the Denver & Fort Worth Express while returning from a trip to the Indian Territory.
 Burrow and the other men waited at the train depot at Bellevue, Texas until the train arrived.
 Drawing their guns at the crew, in full view of the passengers, they entered the train, but were only able to collect $300 (the Fort Worth Daily Gazette reported the loss of $100 and ten to fifteen watches) as the passengers were able to hide most of their valuables by the time the outlaws passed through.
 In one of the cars, a U.S. Army sergeant of 24th Infantry Regiment (United States) and two privates were escorting two deserters in shackles.
 The passengers were able to persuade the sergeant not to fire at the outlaws, however he was later censured for cowardice by his superiors following.
 Meanwhile, Burrow had already begun planning his next holdup.